woofers/use-contacts/packages/use-contacts/README.md

 ## Features

 - Supports Server-Side rendering.
-- Test coverage with unit and integration tests.
+- Test coverage with unit tests.
-- TypeScript support
+- TypeScript support with type inference based on parameters.
-- Under 690 bytes GZipped
+- Under 690 bytes GZipped.
 - Safely detect and fallback on unsupported browsers using `isSupported` method.
-- Closes eye dropper when corresponding component is unmounted.
+- Cancels `select` when component is unmounted.
 - Provides explicit `cancel` method to abort the promise (contact picker still remains open).

 ## Installation